Devking/Chirper/Part 2/README.md

 # Running the Application

-Compile `server.cpp` and create the output executable, such as by running the following line in a command line environment on a *nix machine:
+Compile `server.cpp` and create the output executable.

+As an example, you can accomplish this by running the following command in terminal if you have the g++ compiler installed:

 `g++ -std=c++11 server.cpp -o server`

-Then run the actual server executable:
+Afterwards, run the actual server executable:

 `./server`